wolfgangj/okami/README.md

 The current version is written in ARM (AArch32) assembly language and runs on GNU/Linux.

+Example session:

 ![screenshot](screenshot.png)

-The primary goal of `okami` (for now) is to answer an important question:
+## Vision

+`okami` is supposed to become a fully comprehensible tool for creating real-world applications.

+My experience in the world of professional software development is this:
+All the layers of large frameworks and libraries, the myriads of components and plugins often save as much time as they are going to cost in the end.
+Sometimes more, sometimes less.
+I got the impression that it evens out eventually.
+However, you never know when exactly things will blow up, so they just make development less predictable (and often frustrating).

+But is this necessary?
 Are we really in such a mess that a comprehensible system can't be more than a toy?

-My experience is this:
-The layers over layers of large frameworks and libraries, the myriads of components and plugins often save as much time as they are going to cost eventually - but you never know when exactly they will blow up, so they just make development less predictable.
 With `okami`, I am exploring an alternative.

-We'll see how it goes...
+Being a tool for real-world usage means that it won't be maximally elegant.
+To get stuff done, compromises are usually required.
+So `okami` is not extremely minimal, fully consistent or anything like that.
+However, it needs to keep a simple and clear core model or it would be a complete failure.

 ## Features

-No type inference,
+* No type inference,
-no operator overloading,
+* no operator overloading,
-No pattern matching,
+* No pattern matching,
+* no type checking (neither static nor dynamic),
+* no classes and objects and interfaces and mixins,
+* no closures,
-no type checking (neither static nor dynamic), no classes and objects and interfaces and mixins, no lambdas, no local variables, only you and the machine having an intelligent conversation to solve real problems.
+* no local variables,
+* only you and the machine having an intelligent conversation to solve problems. :-)
-:-)

 ## Requirements

-- The CPU it runs on needs to support the division instruction.
+- The ARM CPU it runs on needs to support the division instruction.
   This is the case e.g. on a Raspberry Pi 2, but not on a Raspberry Pi 1.
 - The system needs to support little-endian mode.
   Most ARMs nowadays use little-endian anyway, though.